This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 9. Supervision is the Ultimate Dog-Proofing Tip

 This isn’t always possible though.
-We all have times when we need to let the dog out for the toilet, or to give him some extra outdoors time if he’s had a shorter walk, which is why dog proofing is essential.
+We all have times when we need to let the dog out for the toilet or to give them some extra outdoor time after a shorter walk, which is why dog-proofing is essential.

 Providing more mental stimulation in the backyard may also help.
-A sand pit or soil box, for example, could be a place for your dog to dig without destroying the garden or escaping.
+For example, a sand pit or soil box could be a place for your dog to dig without destroying the garden or escaping.
 You may also want to consider a GPS tracker for your pet – at least as a backup plan – as these gadgets make it easier to find a lost dog.

 Blue paw